foilmirror/CS-546/README.md

 ```
 TODO:

+Implement friend system
-Finish up user login + post functionality + searching + replies
+Finish up searching + replies
-Check post/reply routes to make sure user is loggged in!
+Check all posting/replying routes to make sure user is loggged in
-All CSS
+Hide html elements that shouldn't appear to non-users
+Implement edit/delete for posts/replies when logged in
-XSS in routes
+Add XSS to all routes
-Bootstrap if we have time
+Improve site design and all CSS; add bootstrap if we have time

+Custom images

 ```

 **Group members:**